 The Schematic for our PCB Design

 Below is the schematic we’ll base our PCB design with one minor correction.
 The speaker designator has been updated to SP1.
 It’s always important to document changes to designs and even more important when you’re documenting changes to designs intended for large teams, organizations, and audiences.

 The ending amp schematic we will be working to make a PCB from.

 Making a New PCB Project in Altium Designer

 After you have your finalized schematic, you’ll head to the left-hand panel, right-click the PCB project file and navigate to ‘Add New to Project’ > ‘PCB.’
 You’ll want to be sure to save any last edits in the schematic before continuing with making the new PCB file.

-After opening the new Printed Circuit Board, you should see a blank PCB document opened up:
+After opening the new Printed Circuit Board, you should see a blank PCB design document opened up:

 A blank PCB project

 Once here, you will need to save the Printed Circuit Board document into your project folder going to ‘File’ > ‘Save.’

 At this point, I usually like to turn off the ‘automatic room generator’ by navigating to ‘Project’ > ‘Project Options’ > ‘Class Generation’ then unselect ‘Generate Rooms’ as shown below.
 This will get rid of the predefined red box you might see after the next step if you left this on.